48hour/Cell_segmentation_with_Unet/README.md

 # Blood_cell_segmentation_with_Unet

 ## Overview
-Cell segmentation plays an important role in the detection and classification of tumor or disease cells in the context of pathological tissue examination.
-The segmentation of cancerous tissue help in the development of cancer diagnosis and treatment.
+For thyroid cancer and many other types of cancer, processes such as fine needle aspiration cytology and cytoreductive testing are essential.
+Cancer is diagnosed by looking at the cells.
+Artificial intelligence can be added to this process to bring convenience and speed to diagnosis.
+In addition, cell segmentation is important for the detection and classification of tumor or disease cells in the context of pathological tissue examination.
+The segmentation of cancer tissue helps in the development of cancer diagnosis and treatment.

-To create a diagnostic model, we need to understand how cancer cells are distributed and how many there are.
-For this purpose, we tried cell segmentation with Unet and ResUnet architecture.
-Then we used OpenCV Water shade function to understand the distribution and number.
+Medical AI should be reliable by ensuring that the process of deriving results is differentiated and transparent.
+To make the thyroid cancer diagnosis model reliable, we identify the distribution and number of cancer cells.
+For this purpose, we tried cell segmentation with various architectures based on Unet.
+After creating a mask, we use OpenCV's watershed function to identify the number and distribution.

-In order to diagnose with AI and convince users, it is essential to explain fine needle aspiration cytology, cell exclusion test, etc. used in various tests.
+Our thyroid cancer data does not have an annotation image.
+Therefore, we will utilize similar data to create a mask generation model for our data.
+Also, the thyroid cancer data is restricted data belonging to our project and cannot be released to the public.
+Attach a picture of the experiment, replacing it with any image from the @@paper that is most similar to our data.

 ## Dataset source
 A total of 2656 images are available.
 1328 Original blood cell images with 1328 corresponding ground truths.
 Out of that, Jeet B Lahiri separated the training and testing sets with 1169 images and 159 images respectively.